VinayHajare/EfficientCLIP-GAN/README.md

 ---
 ### Support EfficientCLIP-GAN

-If you find  useful in your research, please consider giving a star to repository
+If you find this useful in your research, please consider giving a star to repository

 The code is released for academic research use only.
 For commercial use, please contact [Vinay Hajare](https://vinayhajare.engineer).